In this article we will provide you with a guide to 12 Disruptive Technology Examples for your perusal and advice.

 The Internet of Things (or IoT for short), a term coined by Kevin Ashton in 2009, refers to uniquely identifiable objects and their virtual representations in an Internet-like structure.
 Equipping all objects in the world with minuscule identifying devices or machine-readable identifiers can transform daily life.
 These are all interconnected in networks of low cost sensors and actuators for data collection, monitoring, decision making and process optimization.
 Such devices, for example, can be used in manufacturing, health care and mining.
 There could be dangers as well, as the connection of billions of smart devices can represent a real security threat.

-4. Advanced robotics
+4. Advanced Robotics

-This is an exciting area that promises a lot.
+This is an exciting area of Disruptive Technology that promises a lot.
 Advanced robotics corresponds to increasingly capable robots or robotic tools, with enhanced “senses,” dexterity, and intelligence.
 They can perform tasks once thought too delicate or uneconomical to automate.
 These technologies can bring amazing benefits to society, including robotic surgical systems that make procedures less invasive, robotic prosthetics and “exoskeletons” that restore functions of amputees and the elderly.

 The use of computer hardware and software resources to deliver services over the Internet or a network is already there as we all know, and developing at fast speed.

 6. Autonomous or Near-Autonomous Vehicles

 This corresponds to vehicles that can navigate and operate autonomously or semi-autonomously in many situations, using advanced sensors like LIDAR, and systems of communication from machine to machines.
 In an article published in Time Magazine in 2013 Chris Anderson cites some of the new applications of these advanced robotics devices, speaking about the new uses of drones: